-Asylum seekers are entitled to reception conditions from the moment they request asylum (Asylgesuch) in accordance with the Asylum Seekers' Benefits Act (Asylbewerberleistungsgesetz).
+Asylum seekers are entitled to reception conditions from the moment they request asylum (Asylgesuch) in accordance with the Asylum Seekers’ Benefits Act (Asylbewerberleistungsgesetz).
 They do not receive the full benefits, however, until they formally gain the status of an asylum seeker through the issuance of an arrival certificate (Ankunftsnachweis) at the reception centre to which they have been assigned to.
-In practice, this usually happens within a few days after they have reported to the authorities.
+In practice, this usually happens within a few days after they have reported to the authorities (see also Registration of the asylum application).

-However, following the legislative reforms of August 2019, persons who have already been granted international protection in another EU Member State, whose asylum application in Germany has been rejected as inadmissible and whose obligation to leave the territory is enforceable (“vollziehbar ausreisepflichtig”), may be excluded from all social benefits after a transition period of two weeks.
-This can include persons whose appeal against a return decision is pending, when their emergency appeal was rejected.
+Following the legislative reforms of August 2019, persons who have already been granted international protection in another EU Member State, whose asylum application in Germany has been rejected as inadmissible and whose obligation to leave the territory is enforceable (“vollziehbar ausreisepflichtig”), should be excluded from all social benefits after a transition period of two weeks (see Withdrawal of Benefits below).

 As a rule, asylum seekers receive both non-cash and cash financial benefits only in the town or district to which they have been assigned to.
-Accordingly, they will not be entitled to benefits in other parts of Germany, unless they get permission by the authorities to move there.
+Accordingly, they will not be entitled to benefits in other parts of Germany, unless they get permission by the authorities to move there (see also Freedom of movement).

 Assessment of resources